devjani-57/spring-boot-mongodb/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.sample.springboot-mongodb' is invalid and this project uses 'com.sample.springbootmongodb' instead.
+* The original package name 'com.sample.spring-boot-mongodb' is invalid and this project uses 'com.sample.springbootmongodb' instead.

 # Getting Started